sf-wdi-34/idiomatic-ruby/README.md

 For this activity, you will be coding in small teams.

-Before we begin, choose someone to start as the group's "scribe" or "driver".
+Before we begin, choose someone to start as the group's "scribe".
+This person will copy the group's code into the document linked below.

-Navigate to this [Google Document](https://goo.gl/HJUhFO), and create Ruby methods for each problem along with the practice timer.
+Navigate to this [Google Document](https://goo.gl/HJUhFO), and create Ruby methods for each problem along with the group practice timer.
 Once your method achieves the provided input/output goals, submit your group's code in the appropriate space.

 Try to keep it short and sweet!